Foam Rolling Cellulite Before and After: Real Results or Hype?

 Immediate changes after one session

-• Dimples may appear less visible
+• Skin may appear smoother.

 Results after 2–4 weeks of consistent rolling